jasLogic/mipea/README.md

 It was only tested on the Raspberry Pi Zero, but should work on all other Raspberry Pis which use the bcm2835.

+Contributions are welcome, please fork and open a pull request.

 **Peripherals Implemented at the moment:**
 * GPIO
 * PWM